 “With Cityworks, we can distribute accurate information quickly to the people that really need it,” said Pearson.
 “We’ve developed a much better way of communicating everything from outages to issues.
 We’ve streamlined our work processes, simplified user tasks, and created a better working environment where information is immediately available to all of our users, all the time.
 In a sentence, Cityworks has gone far beyond meeting the airport’s needs, providing more than what we ever thought was possible—something I’m sure would make life easier at any airport.”

-GMIA is currently gearing up to launch Cityworks Server PLL (Permitting, Licensing, Land) to their enterprise system, replacing inefficient legacy applications.
-General Mitchell International Airport was recently featured in AAAE’s Airport Magazine, Aug/Sep2012 and in Cityworks InPrint, Spring 2012.
+MKE is currently gearing up to launch Cityworks PLL —a permitting, licensing, and land workflow solution—to their enterprise system, replacing inefficient legacy applications.
+Milwaukee Mitchell International Airport was recently featured in AAAE’s Airport Magazine, Aug/Sep2012 and in Cityworks Magazine, Spring 2012.
 Read the articles online at Airport Magazine, here on Cityworks.com, and see it in action on Cityworks TV.